-Wildlife Rescuers will be testing Slack as an alternative for Facebook Messenger to communicate real time with volunteers.
+Wildlife Rescuers will soon be transitioning to Slack as an alternative for Facebook Messenger to communicate real time with volunteers.

 You will be sent an invitation to join the WLR Slack Workspace by email.
 Accept the invitation to join, download the app on your mobile device and you’re in.

 Here are some key points about how we expect to use Slack in WLR.
 For the basics – check out Slack 101.

 If you experience difficulties using Slack, please contact us.

 To ensure a streamlined approach to coordinating volunteers to attend to a case and to ensure we all respect each other the following rules apply to #rescues :

 - All member may post requesting assistance with an animal.

 - Requests for assistance posted should start with the suburb, then species then situation.
 For example:

 - DOREEN Magpie broken wing, or